oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

  Python3 (comes with Anaconda3) and Jupyter Notebook are required to run GEOSNAP2ACM and GEOSNAP2NAM.
 For visualization, Firefox  or Google Chrome work best.
 It has not been tested in Internet Explorer (IE).

 GEOSNAP must be installed in order to run GEOSNAP2ACM and GEOSNAP2NAM.
 The installation instruction is available at: https://github.com/spatialucr/geosnap.
-T

 First-time users need to download LTDB data which are input for both GEOSNAP2ACM and GEONSNAP2NAM
 - Download LTDB data and create the folder, “downloads” in the GEOSNAP2ACM. https://s4.ad.brown.edu/projects/diversity/Researcher/LTDB.htm